6 Ways to Make Money Renting Out Your Space

 You can also try advertising your extra space on your own.
 Facebook Marketplace and Craigslist are highly trafficked websites and even though not specifically for storage, can get more eyes on your listing.

 Unlike word-of-mouth, you don’t have anyone to vouch for potential renters, so be extra careful when interviewing people.
 It’s also a good idea to have renters sign a contract to protect yourself and your property from liability.

 How Much Money Can You Make for Your Space?

-Where the storage is located, if it’s air conditioned, and accessibility are also factors to consider when pricing your space.
+Where the storage is located, if it’s air conditioned, and accessibility are other factors to consider when pricing your space.

 And don’t forget to write off eligible expenses on your taxes related to the cost of renting your space.